hpandana/most-probable-point/README.md

 Source files to knit the R-markdown is in the [`RMD`](RMD/) folder.
 The knitted html is [here](http://htmlpreview.github.io/?https://github.com/hpandana/most-probable-point/blob/main/RMD/mpp.html).

-The following is a trimmed-down version of the RMD for display purpuse in github.
+The following is a trimmed-down version of the RMD for proper display in github.
 Please see [this](http://htmlpreview.github.io/?https://github.com/hpandana/most-probable-point/blob/main/RMD/mpp.html)  for the complete version.

 Despite criticisms and called by different names, Most Probable Point (MPP) is a fascinating concept, arisen from the field of structural